WarPigs1602/HostServ/README.md

  It's recommened to compile the sources with NetBeans

- As an alternative can you download a precompiled package [HostServ.zip](https://github.com/user-attachments/files/18294128/HostServ.zip) and the jre17 or higher is needed.
+ As an alternative can you download a precompiled package [HostServ.zip](https://github.com/user-attachments/files/18297377/HostServ.zip).
+ To run this service, you must use postgresql and jre17 or higher.